In this article:

 Learn about crypto transactions, including whether you can cancel a transaction and how to avoid mistakes.

-In short, once a blockchain transaction has been confirmed, it cannot be canceled or reversed.
+In short, once a blockchain transaction has been finalized, it cannot be canceled or reversed.
 This applies to many types of blockchain transactions, such as buying an upcoming token, swapping tokens, or sending crypto to another wallet.

 This is because all transactions on decentralized blockchains are generally irreversible.